Kerala Kalamandalam: History

-The inception of Kalamandalam gave a second life to three major classical dance performing arts of Kerala as Kathakali, Kudiyattam and Mohiniyattam were, by the turn of the 20th century, facing the threat of extinction under various regulations of the colonial authorities.
-It was at this juncture, in 1927, that Vallathol Narayana Menon and Mukunda Raja came forward and formed a society called Kerala Kalamandalam.
+The inception of Kalamandalam gave a second life to three major classical performing arts of Kerala, bringing out Kathakali, Kudiyattam and Mohiniyattam from a state of near-extinction in the early 20th century.
+Amidst its abyss, in 1927, poet Vallathol Narayana Menon and art-promoter Mukunda Raja came forward and formed a society called Kerala Kalamandalam.
 They solicited donations from the public and conducted a lottery in order to raise funds for this society.

-Kerala Kalamandalam was inaugurated in November 1930 at Kunnamkulam, Kakkad, and was later shifted to the village of Cheruthuruthy, just south of Shoranur, in 1936.
-The Maharaja of Cochin donated land and a building.
+Kerala Kalamandalam was inaugurated in November 1930 at Kakkad house in Kunnamkulam, and was, six months later shifted to Ambalapuram near Mulakunnathukavu before eventually moved onto the village of Cheruthuruthy, just south of Shoranur, in 1936.
+The Maharaja of Cochin donated the land and a building.
 Subsequently, a dance department was started to revive Mohiniyattom.

 Kerala Kalamandalam has been functioning as a grant-in-aid institution under the Cultural Affairs Department, Government of Kerala.
 In 2006, the Kalamandalam was accorded the status of 'Deemed University for Art and Culture' by the Government of India.
 In 2010, University Grants Commission (India) has given 'A' category status for Kerala Kalamandalam.
 Kalamandalam is the only deemed university in Kerala state accorded the prestigious status.